Driving in Mexico City – What you need to Know

 What is the purpose of a Vehicle Verification?

 During a vehicle verification, the emission levels generated by the vehicle are measured.
-This assessment determines the hologram assignment.
+This assessment determines the hologram assignment for your vehicle to be displayed while driving in Mexico City

 Is my vehicle exempt and can it always circulate?